How Much Money Do Actors Make?

 How much do actors make a year?

 How much an actor makes also differs by location.
-New York’s hourly mean wage for actors is $63.39 and Georgia’s is $50.53—two of the highest state wages.
-It's not a coincidence that both states are booming in film and television production.
+New York’s hourly mean wage for actors was $63.39 and Georgia’s was $50.53 in 2022—two of the highest state wages.
+Not surprisingly, both states are booming in film and television production.

 How do actors get paid?